The Colling Media market research team conducted a national Snapshot Study to understand consumer attitudes and perceptions about the coronavirus.

-- A third of respondents (33.3%) say they are spending more than they usually budget on such items as cleaning products, toilet paper, tissues, hand sanitizers, and water because of coronavirus concerns.
+- A third of respondents (33.3%) say they are spending more than they usually budget on such items as cleaning products, toilet paper, tissues, hand sanitizers, and water because of concerns over germs.
 And 18.4% have canceled travel plans due to the spread of the virus.

-- By an overwhelming margin, participants in the survey take issue with coverage about the coronavirus—63% believe that the media has exaggerated concerns about contracting the coronavirus.
+- By an overwhelming margin, participants in the survey take issue with coverage about the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.

-- Promoters of spectator events have reason to worry—60% of respondents say they plan on avoiding large crowds such as those associated with sporting events, concerts, or political rallies because of coronavirus concerns.
+- Promoters of spectator events have reason to worry—60% of respondents say they plan on avoiding large crowds such as those associated with sporting events, concerts, or political rallies because of health concerns.

 - While 47.9% of respondents say they are “certain” that they understand how the coronavirus spreads, a similar 44.6% say they are only “somewhat certain” they understand how it is transmitted.
 A worrisome 7.5% of consumers say they are “uncertain” how the virus spreads.

-- A majority of respondents (51.2%) say they are not confident that their state or national government is capable of handling the coronavirus outbreak.
+- A majority of respondents (51.2%) say they are not confident that their state or federal government is capable of handling the coronavirus outbreak.

 - Among all respondents, 73.6% say they are closely following news about the coronavirus.